harry1003/Machine-learning/1.gradient/README.md

     1. We normalize the value of the input so that it can converge more faster.
     2. Besides, we use adagrad, so that the value of lr can adjust itself to some extent.
         However, if you didn't use this tech, you have to be careful to choose your lr.
-        If your lr is too big, it will diverge.
+        If your lr is too big, loss will diverge.